baherjr/DEPI_GRAD_PROJ/README.md

 ## Data Pipeline (DataPipeline.py)

-The data pipeline script (`DataPipeline.py`) handles the Extract, Transform, and Load (ETL) process for our data warehouse.
-Here's an overview of its main components:
+The `DataPipeline.py` script implements an Extract, Transform, and Load (ETL) process for our data warehouse.
+Here's a detailed overview of its main components:

 ### 1. Database Connection
 ```python